uday-shaw/route-planning-and-recomendation/README.md

 ## License

-This project is open-source and free to use. note- this was the group project earlier for dsa course but after that i have tried some improvements
+This project is open-source and free to use.

+note- this was the group project earlier for dsa course but after that i have tried some improvements on my own